-In conducting business, the principal risks and uncertainties faced by the Company center on exploration and development and metal prices and market sentiment.
+In conducting business, the principal risks and uncertainties faced by the Company center around exploration and development, metal prices and market sentiment.
 Exploration for minerals and development of mining operations involve many risks, many of which are outside the Company's control.
 In addition to the normal and usual risks of exploration and mining, the Company often works in remote locations that lack the benefit of infrastructure or easy access.

-The prices of metals fluctuate and are affected by many factors outside of the Company's control.
-The relative prices of metals and future expectations for such prices have a significant impact on the market sentiment for investment in mining and mineral exploration companies.
+The price of metals fluctuates and are affected by many factors outside of the Company's control.
+The relative price of metals and future expectations for such prices have a significant impact on the market sentiment for investment in mining and mineral exploration companies.